 taken from a Facebook post by Freeman Academy

-Thanks to Heritage Hall Museum & Archives, now you know.
+(Special thanks, once again, to Heritage Hall Museum & Archives!)